fixjs/fixjs.github.io/assets/portfolio/projects/docs/flowchart-designer.md

 </a:bindings>
 ```

-This three together with the flowchart engine renders a simple flowchart like:
+These three pieces together with the flowchart engine renders a simple flowchart like:

 ![flow-chart1](https://cloud.githubusercontent.com/assets/6114456/5691006/cf9f3502-98c6-11e4-8d87-fe06b0448f88.png)

-As you see there is no sign of any svg nodes in the actual DOM, but we did use `canvas` elements for our main shapes.
+As you see there is no sign of any `SVG` nodes in the actual DOM, but we did use `canvas` elements for our main shapes.
 To be honest I still am not sure if it was the best way to do that.
 Actually not using `SVG` back then was for sure a really important trade off.

 ## Undo/Redo